podobongbong/sahel_observatory/COORDINATION_LOG.md

 - OSCDS team endorsed the initiative and technical ownership of the Observatory dashboard.
 - Coordination initiated with UNDP Seoul Policy Centre (USPC) regarding potential IATI integration (03 June 2025).

+### **11 June 2025** – UNISS Cross-Pillar Meeting
+- OSCDS presented the Observatory to UNISS Agencies
+- Agencies agreed to support survey design and data sharing
+- ECA offered geospatial data support and platform demo

+### **30 June 2025** – Strategic Feedback from USG Mar
+- Cautioned against over-relying on AI or biased media data—emphasized focus on development, not just crisis.
+- Questioned the strategic value of ODA tracking—relevance must be clearly defined.
+- Stressed the need for contextual understanding when interpreting data, especially for predictive analytics.
+- Highlighted importance of having technically skilled members in the Working Group.
+- Despite caution, agreed to move forward with a basic prototype to demonstrate practical value.

 ---

 ## 🤝 Coordination Actors Engaged